-Consuming these after the jitters have hit may not do much good before the caffeine naturally metabolizes, however, if you know you are planning on going on a caffeine binge, try drinking a green smoothie with these veggies in it beforehand.
+Consuming these after the jitters have hit may not do much good before the caffeine naturally metabolizes; however, if you know you are planning on going on a caffeine binge, try drinking a green smoothie containing these veggies beforehand.

 2. Stay Hydrated

-While drinking more water isn’t guaranteed to get the caffeine out of your body faster, it can help get rid of some of the side effects of too much caffeine.
+While drinking more water isn’t guaranteed to get the caffeine out of your body faster, it can help combat some of the side effects of too much caffeine.

-Caffeine is considered to be a mild diuretic, which means it can cause increased how often you need to urinate.
+Caffeine is considered a mild diuretic, which means it can increase how often you need to urinate.

-In addition, drinking water gives you something to focus on, as well as makes sure the caffeine is not causing other adverse effects due to mild dehydration.
+In addition, drinking water gives you something to focus on and makes sure the caffeine is not causing other adverse effects due to mild dehydration.

 Go for a good walk, run, or anything that can get the blood moving.

-It is best to do this as soon as you start to recognize you may have overdone it with your caffeine.
+It is best to do this as soon as you recognize that you may have overdone it with your caffeine.

 The goal is to burn some energy and help your heart a little while you are at it.